wildfly-extras/wildfly-camel-examples/camel-activemq/README.md

 To run the example.

 1. Ensure your ActiveMQ broker instance is running.
 By default, this example expects the broker to be accessible on localhost.
 This can be changed by editing `src/main/resources/cli/configure-resource-adapter.cli` and modifying the `ServerUrl` attribute from `tcp://127.0.0.1:61616` to your desired host name or IP address
-2. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`
+2. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full.xml`
 3. Deploy the ActiveMQ resource adapter `mvn install -Pdeploy-rar`
 4. Restart the application server for the resource adapter configuration to take effect
 5. Build and deploy the project `mvn install -Pdeploy`